 1.2 Verifying Link Clock Recovery

-For day-to-day applications, a relative clock measurement is a more practical way to verify that a remote network element is in sync with the network.
-That is, the DUT is properly configured to recover the clock from the network and use it to generate its own signals in sync with the network, both downstream and upstream.
+For day-to-day applications, a relative clock measurement is a more practical way to verify that a remote network element (client or slave) is in sync with the network.
+That is, the DUT is properly configured to recover the clock from the network and use it to transmit its own signals in sync with the network, both downstream and upstream.

 In the measurement settings, configure the Measurement Reference Clock as External 2.048 Mbit/s.
 Depending on the test set and test application, this external signal is connected to the second BNC receiver (Rx2) or to a dedicates SMA CLK IN port.